Grand Harbor Resort and Waterpark: Location and description

 The Grand Harbor is located on the banks of the Mississippi River, next to the Grand River Event Center.
-The Grand Harbor is one of the newer hotels within the city.
+Construction on the hotel began in September 2001 and was opened to the public in 2002.

-The resort features 193 rooms, 31 of which are suites.
-All of the rooms have a small refrigerator, microwave, and a 27 in television.
+The hotel features 193 rooms, 31 of which are suites.
+All of the rooms have a small refrigerator, a microwave, and a 27 in television.
 The entire hotel is equipped with high speed wireless internet.
 Due to its location near the river, the rooms have a view of either the Mississippi River or the City of Dubuque's downtown area.
 The hotel features meeting spaces, the two Platinum rooms on the second floor as well as a boardroom.
 In addition, the Grand Harbor is attached to the Grand River Center, a large event center located on the Mississippi.

 The adjoining water park is the first indoor waterpark within the state of Iowa.
-The waterpark has 25000 sqft, with a tube waterslide, a regular pool, basketball pool, a lazy river, kiddie pool, hot tub, and a multi-story tree house complete with smaller slides, water guns, and an 850-gallon bucket that dumps water every 8 minutes.
+The waterpark has 25000 sqft, with a tube waterslide, a regular pool, a basketball pool, a lazy river, a kiddie pool, 2 hot tubs, and a multi-story tree house compared with smaller slides, water guns, and an 850-gallon bucket that dumps water every 8 minutes.

 The Mississippi Riverwalk adjoins the hotel.
 Near the hotel is the Shot Tower, the National Mississippi River Museum and Aquarium, Diamond Jo Casino, and the Dubuque Star Brewery.
 The Alliant Energy Amphitheater is located next to the brewery, and is the site of concerts and other events.